mjohnson518/Green_Guidance/co2.storage-docs/api-functionality.md

   * The API searches for assets using the `searchAssets` method, which takes several optional parameters such as `phrases`, `cid`, `name`, `base`, `account`, `offset`, `limit`, `sortBy`, and `sortDir`.
   * The API retrieves the last listed asset using the block CID returned by the search.
 The `getAsset` method is used to retrieve the asset, passing in the block CID as the parameter.
 The retrieved asset is printed to the console using `console.dir`, and the program waits for 1 second before exiting.

 * [**Search Templates**](https://github.com/protocol/co2-storage/blob/main/cli/src/examples/search\_templates.js): this endpoint allows users to search for templates on CO2.Storage.
   * The endpoint takes in several parameters, including `chainName`, `phrases`, `cid`, `name`, `base`, `account`, `offset`, `limit`, `sortBy`, and `sortDir`, which can be used to filter and sort the search results.
     * The default values for these parameters are `sandbox`, `null`, `null`, `null`, `null`, `null`, `0`, `10`, `null`, and `null`, respectively.
   * The response returns a JSON object containing information on the searched templates, including the template's name, version, block CID, and metadata.

 * [**Search Assets**](https://github.com/protocol/co2-storage/blob/main/cli/src/examples/search\_assets.js): this endpoint allows users to search for assets on CO2.Storage.
   * The endpoint takes in parameters including `chainName`, `phrases`, `cid`, `name`, `base`, `account`, `offset`, `limit`, `sortBy`, and `sortDir`, with default values set for several of these parameters.
   * The endpoint returns a JSON response containing a `result` object with information about the assets matching the search parameters, including their names, block IDs, and other metadata.

 * [**Get Account**](https://github.com/protocol/co2-storage/blob/main/cli/src/examples/get\_account.js): this endpoint retrieves the details of one account through the `getAccount` function.
   * The endpoint takes one parameter, `chainName`, which is a string indicating the name of the environment where the account is located.
   * The endpoint returns an object with information about the account, including its address, balance, and nonce.

 * [**Get Accounts**](https://github.com/protocol/co2-storage/blob/main/cli/src/examples/get\_accounts.js): this endpoint retrieves the details of all accounts in a given environment through the `getAccounts` function.
   * The endpoint requires a `chainName` parameter, which specifies the environment to search for accounts on.
   * The function returns an object with two properties: `error` and `result`.
-    * The `error` property is null if there were no errors, and contains an error message if an error was encountered.&#x20;
+    * The `error` property is null if there were no errors, and contains an error message if an error was encountered.
-    * The `result` property contains an array of objects representing the accounts associated with the specified chain.\
+    * The `result` property contains an array of objects representing the accounts associated with the specified chain.

 * [**Sign CID's**](https://github.com/protocol/co2-storage/blob/main/cli/src/examples/sign\_cid.js)**: t**his endpoint is for signing a CID of an Asset on CO2.Storage
   * It signs the CID with the private key provided in the authentication step.